The Iranian film "Tell The Wind Too" by Sina Ahmadkhani

 tell the wind too

-by Sina Ahmadkhani
+by Sina Khani

 Shahriar embarks on a three-day journey in nature with his loyal donkey, confronting his vulnerability, search for meaning, and isolation after his father’s death.